How To #10: 12 Steps To Celebrity Event Sponsorships

 3. Design The Layout

-Whether product is simply being sampled or if an entire booth display is being set up, brand managers should make sure that well branded signage that coordinates to the event is created.
-This includes having at least one roll up banner with the brand’s logo and/or image in a step and repeat pattern.
+Whether the product is simply being sampled or if an entire booth display is being set up, brand managers should make sure that well-branded signage that coordinates the event is created.
+This includes having at least one roll-up banner with the brand’s logo and/or image in a step and repeat pattern.
 With event producer approval, this banner can be placed at strategic points throughout the venue, as well as provide a photo backdrop behind a sampling table.

 Celebrity invite to brand event ebook